pumjeo/DPGMM/README.md

 This repository is the source code of the **DPGMM**(Dirichlet Process Gaussian Mixture Model) for the clustering and variable selection of the functional linear regression data.

 # How to use?
 DPGMM offers user-friendly APIs similar to those in sklearn.
 Initially, we create an instance of the model class using specified parameters.
 Once instantiated, this model can then be employed for fitting and predicting data.
+There are three kinds of DPGMM model: `DPGMM_basic`, `DPGMM_mixed_effect`, `DPGMM_AR1`. `DPGMM_mixed_effect` assumes the mixed effect model, adding the random effect term to the fixed effect term that catches the group effect as well as global mean at the same time. `DPGMM_AR1` supposes the autoregressive model where the data at any point in time is a function of its previous value plus some random noise.

 ```python
 from _DPGMM_basic import DPGMM_basic